DVMProject/dvmhost/README.md

 # Digital Voice Modem Host

-The DVM Host software provides the host computer implementation of a mixed-mode DMR/P25 or dedicated-mode DMR or P25 repeater system that talks to the actual modem hardware.
+The DVM Host software provides the host computer implementation of a mixed-mode DMR, P25 and/or NXDN or dedicated-mode DMR, P25 or NXDN repeater system that talks to the actual modem hardware.
 The host software; is the portion of a complete Over-The-Air modem implementation that performs the data processing, decision making and FEC correction for a digital repeater.

 This project is a direct fork of the MMDVMHost (https://github.com/g4klx/MMDVMHost) project, and combines the MMDVMCal (https://github.com/g4klx/MMDVMCal) project into a single package.